frankframework/frank-manual/docs/source/advancedDevelopment/properties/referencing.rst

     From stage LOC, I say My text is Hello there

-Depending on your application server, there are different ways to set system properties.
+Depending on your application server, there are different ways to set environment properties.
 Details can be fond in chapter :ref:`deploying`.